jbellsey/redux-model-utils/README.md

 * If you use the async action creator, you must install and set up `redux-thunk`
 * If you use the undoable feature, you must install `redux-undo`
-* You must use `combineReducers()` to build your map of reducers, even if you only have one.
+* You must use `combineReducers()` to build a nested map of reducers, even if you only have one.
   The library expects the stores to be managed separately, one per model, which `combineReducers()` does for you.
 There is a utility method `buildReducerMap()` to make this easy.
 * Immediately after creating your store, you must call `setStore()`